norvate/useless-repo-1/README.md

 *Password-solving purpose script*
 ## guess.rb ##
 This script helps you guess the password.
 Based on Fallout 4 Hacking minigame. ~~pls dont copyright this~~ You have a number of tries to guess the password.
 After every wrong guess, you'll received a number called 'LIKELINESS'.
-It means, the word you guessed have a 'LIKELINESS' number of characters that are in the same position in the password.
+It means, the word you've guessed have 'LIKELINESS' characters that are in the same position as in the password.

-There are currently two kind of tools you can use:
+There are currently two type of tools you can use:

 ### assist.rb ###
 These tools in here that will give you some clue to solving the password.